 Students admitted to the MFA program enroll in two years of course work.
 At the end of this, typically, fiction students will produce a substantial manuscript in the form of a novella, a novel excerpt, or a collection of fiction.
 Poetry students will submit a collection of poetry.
 The program requires two full years of residency in Baltimore.
 Students enroll each semester in two courses: a writing workshop in poetry or fiction and a second course in craft or literature taught within the department.
-Poets will study with Mary Jo Salter, David Yezzi, James Arthur, and Dora Malech.
-Fiction writers will take courses with Alice McDermott, Jean McGarry, Brad Leithauser, Eric Puchner, and Matthew Klam.
+Poets will study with Mary Jo Salter, David Yezzi, James Arthur, Andrew Motion, and Dora Malech.
+Fiction writers will take courses with Alice McDermott, Jean McGarry, Brad Leithauser, and Eric Puchner.

 Students will be assigned a director of thesis at the beginning of study—a faculty member in the student’s genre who serves as his or her adviser for the two years.
 In the second year, a reader will be assigned to the student—a faculty member from a second genre—who serves as a voting member of the student’s thesis committee.